neeraj7/orion/README.md

 ### Instructions to use the application

-- You can use any web api testing tool to send the request to the running application on your system.
+- Any Web API testing tool can be used to send the request to the application running on the localhost.
 I am using [Postman](https://www.getpostman.com).

 Note :- Please make sure you are passing 'Content-Type' header with the value 'application/json' in every request.